squizuk/fbjs-docs/docs/0-getting-started-0-installation.md

 > Keep in mind, you should not inject it into your production js script.
 [Read about using FBJS in Matrix CMS](#installing-fbjs-in-matrix-cms)

-1. Download FBJS from [here](https://gitlab.squiz.net/global/lib/raw/master/fbjs/v1/fbjs-stable.js) and place it inside of your repository
+1. Download FBJS from `global/lib` respository and place it inside of your repository
 2. Put a script tag with FBJS above your main js script in footer of website.

 ## Installing FBJS in Matrix CMS